 6622 0366 | qwp.sg

-Protecting yourself financially during divorce
+Protecting yourself financially during divorce in Singapore

 SARAH-MAE THOMAS, is a Singapore and Australia qualified lawyer, and Managing Director of Sarah-Mae Thomas LLC.
 The firm specialises in family law and juvenile matters, with an international focus.

-• Assess joint accounts by taking stock of shared finances.
-This is to make sure that your spouse is not dissipating shared monies without your knowledge. • Update legal documents such as wills and insurance policies to reflect your new circumstances and intentions.
+#3 Update legal documents such as wills and insurance policies to reflect your new circumstances and intentions.
 This ensures that your assets are distributed in line with your current wishes.

-By following these simple steps, “you can navigate the complexities of divorce in Singapore, with a clearer understanding of your rights and securing a more stable financial future ahead,” says Sarah-Mae.
+By following these simple steps, “you can navigate the complexities of expat divorce in Singapore, with a clearer understanding of your rights and securing a more stable financial future ahead,” says Sarah-Mae.

 Sarah-Mae Thomas LLC